NeuronSphere/hmd-tmpl-modeler/docs/perspectives.rst

 Extensions (Perspective Data Storage)
 ----------------------------------------
-Describes/Shows where in the json structures the perspective data is shared.
+Perspectives define how a specific modeling construct visually appear, and control what additional metadata may be stored at various levels of the model.

+*Extensions* describe where additional metadata will be stored in the json representation of an object model.

 Import vs Inheritance